QuentinAndre/Website/content/post/more-efficient-studies-group-sequential-designs/index.md

 ---

+NOTE: Due to two mistakes that previously existed in this research, some of the numbers originally described in this blog post were incorrect.
+This post was updated on April 11th 2024 to reflect the updated (and now correct) numbers.
+I apologize for this error.
+If you want to learn more, [check out this other blog post]({{< ref "/post/tifu" >}}).

 In previous blog posts, we have discussed [a core issue of power analysis]({{< ref "/post/is-power-analysis-useless" >}}) (it requires researchers to predict the effect size that their experiment will yield, something that is often impossible to do accurately) and [a costly solution to this issue]({{< ref "/post/making-power-analysis-informative-again" >}}) (powering studies for the smallest effect size that researchers are interested in detecting or can afford to detect).

 In this third blog post, we are going to discuss a better solution to the problem of sample size determination: Group sequential designs.
 These designs can be powered to detect the smallest effect size researchers care about... and will stop data collection earlier whenever the effect is larger than expected.